arcmags/ramroot/README.rst

     Remove build and runtime hooks from */usr/lib/initcpio*.

 ``status``
-    Print ramroot status to screen.
+    Print ramroot and root filesystem status to screen.
+    Return exit status 0 if enabled and currently loaded to RAM.
+    Return exit status 1 if enabled and not loaded RAM.
-    Return exit status 2 if not enabled.
+    Return exit status 2 if disabled.

 Options